orbs-network/lean-helix-go/spec/lean-helix-readme.md

 ## Design Notes
 * Consensus is performed in an infinte loop triggered at a given context state (a BlockProof which holds all necessary information to start next consensus round).
 A sync scenario flow, e.g. might shift the consensus loop to a different height.
-* This library is dependent on "consumer service" with several context (height based) provided functionalities, detailed below (which could alter its behaviour).
 * The proposed design involves another partition into an inner constrained module - "LeanHelixOneHeight" - explicitly devoted to a single round PBFT consensus, further detailed in a seperated file.
   * The "multi-height" library is responsible for looping through the correct term _(height)_, setting the relevant context
   * Including filtering old messages and subsequently relaying future messages at appropriate times.